Social Studies Program Administrator, Grades 6-12

 Tim Dolan is a history and English teacher who is currently teaching Foundations of America and American Perspectives.
 He graduated from the University of Miami, FL in 2007 with a B.A. in English Education, and earned his M.A. from UMass-Boston in 2011.
 Prior to joining the Bedford High School team in 2012, he taught for 3 years at Tech Boston Academy in Dorchester, MA.
 He also taught middle school social studies in Miami between undergraduate and graduate studies.
 Mr. Dolan is advisor to the school newspaper, the BHS Lookout.
 He currently resides in Waltham, MA.

-Richard Donnelly is a history and economics teacher who is currently teaching level 5 Modern World History and Level 4/5 Economics.
-Mr. Donnelly is the advisor for the Euro Challenge team and the International Economic Summit program at Bedford High School and is the organizer for the Spring History Night.
+Richard Donnelly is a history and economics teacher who is currently teaching Modern World History and Economics.
+Mr. Donnelly is the advisor for the International Economic Summit program at Bedford High School.
 Mr. Donnelly began teaching at BHS in 2002.
-In addition to teaching at BHS, Mr. Donnlly Economics at UMass Lowell.
+In addition to teaching at BHS, Mr. Donnlly teaches Economics at UMass Lowell.
 Prior to coming to Bedford, Mr. Donnelly taught for two years at North Middlesex Regional High School and one year at Trinity High School.
 From 1996 to 1999, Mr. Donnelly taught economics in Ukraine and Moldova as part of the Civic Education Project.
 Mr. Donnelly received his M.A. in Economics from the University of Connecticut, his B.A. from New England College and his teacher certification from Framingham State College.
 Mr. Donnelly lives in Bedford.

 Betsy Goetschius currently teaches Modern World History.
 She graduated from Wellesley College with a B.A. in International Relations.
 During her time at Wellesley, she was very involved in residential life, and she pursued a lucrative career as an after-school babysitter.
 She also participated in a study abroad program in Edinburgh, Scotland, where she had the opportunity to work as an intern for a member of the Scottish Parliament.
 After working for a year, she enrolled at the Harvard Graduate School of Education, where she earned an M.Ed. in social studies education.
 Ms. Goetschius is originally from Essex, Vermont, but she currently resides in Maynard with her two chihuahua mixes, Franklin and Eleanor.
 She enjoys exploring the city, reading, and learning about Massachusetts history.